-I’m recommending a self-hosted WordPress site (that’s WordPress.org, not WordPress.com) as the perfect way to start a food blog or website for a food business.
+I’m recommending a self-hosted WordPress site (that’s WordPress.org, not WordPress.com – here’s a breakdown of the difference between the two) as the perfect way to start a food blog or website for a food business.

 That’s not to say WordPress is the be-all-and-end-all in blogging sites, but its ease-of-use, security and flexibility, make it the ideal candidate as a CMS for food blogs & websites.